CoFH/cofh.github.io/docs/arboreal-extractor/index.md

 Every side of an arboreal extractor may correspond to its fertilizer slot, its output tank, or both at the same time.

-An arboreal extractor can automatically transfer fluids out of any configured output sides.
+An arboreal extractor can automatically transfer fluids out of any sides that directly correspond to its output tank.
 This is called auto-output.
 It can also transfer items from adjacent inventories into any sides that directly correspond to its fertilizer slot.
 This is called auto-input.
 Auto-output and auto-input occur whenever the device produces a fluid.

 Which sides correspond to which slots/tanks and whether auto-output and auto-input are enabled can be configured using the Configuration tab in the